PrintersForAnts/MetalBoop/README.md

 Same as plastic [Boop](https://github.com/PrintersForAnts/Boop).
 Any Voron0 type toolhead compatible with front plate (eg. Mini StealthBurner).
 100% compatible with [Dragon Burner v8 - DBv8](https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner).
 All Hotends* and all Extruders are supported.

-_* As reported by one beta tester, if using Dragon hotend then silicone sock needs to be cut a bit for everything to fit together properly._
+_* As reported by one beta tester, if using Dragon hotend then silicone sock needs to be cut a bit for everything to fit together properly.
+We have plans to fix this issue with next beta release._

 ## 4. BOM